hosikiti/briefcast/README.md

 # BriefCast

-BriefCast is an AI-powered pod cast generator from any website.
+BriefCast is an AI-powered podcast generator from any website.

 ## What's Changed